volume snapshot partial-restore-file

 Availability: This command is available to cluster and Vserver administrators at the admin privilege level.

 volume snapshot partial-restore-file command enables you to restore a range of bytes in a file from the version of the file saved in the Snapshot copy.
-This command is intended to be used to restore particular pieces of LUNs and NFS or CIFS container files that are used by a host to store multiple sources of data.
-For example, a host may be storing multiple user databases in the same LUN.
+This command is intended to be used to restore particular pieces of LUNs, NVMe namespaces, and NFS or CIFS container files that are used by a host to store multiple sources of data.
+For example, a host might be storing multiple user databases in the same LUN.
 A partial file restore can be used to restore one of those databases in the LUN without touching other databases stored in the LUN.
 This command is not intended for restoring parts of normal user-level files that are stored in the volume.
 You should use volume snapshot restore-file command to restore normal user-level files.
 The volume for the partial-restore should be online during this operation.

 -vserver <vserver name>- Vserver Name